Major Work Activity C – Installs air and material handling systems

 select insulation |

-insulation is selected according to job specifications and trade standards |
+insulation is selected according to project specifications and standards |

 identify location to be insulated |

-location to be insulated is identified according to drawings, job specifications and trade standards |
+location to be insulated is identified according to drawings, project specifications and standards |

 measure, lay out and cut insulation pieces |

-insulation pieces are measured, laid out and cut according to job requirements |
+insulation pieces are measured, laid out and cut |

 secure insulation |